ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 info
 run
 ```
-* Run it: `BayesTraits Primates.trees MatingSystems.txt < input.ctl`
+* Run it: `BayesTraits data/Primates.trees data/MatingSystems.txt < input.ctl`

 > **Questions to consider:**
-> In how many trees Node01 was not present?
-In how many trees Node02 was not present?
-Why?
+> What do you think is the difference between the ways we defined Node1 and Node2?
 > What is the ML reconstruction for the type of the mating system in the common ancestor to the Great Apes?

 #### Testing an ancestral state: Fossilizing a node